 Cicely Tyson, iconic award-winning actress, has died at 96

-Cicely Tyson, the award-winning Black actress who has appeared in countless TV shows, films and Broadway plays over several decades, died Thursday at age 96, according to her manager.
-Tyson's work landed her a Oscar nomination in 1973 for her role as a sharecropper's wife in "Sounder."
+Cicely Tyson, the award-winning actress who trailblazed a career across several decades and appeared in countless TV shows, films and Broadway plays, died Thursday at age 96, according to her manager.
+Tyson's role as a sharecropper's wife in the film "Sounder" landed her an Oscar nomination in 1973.

 "With heavy heart, the family of Miss Cicely Tyson announces her peaceful transition this afternoon," Tyson's family said in a statement from her manager.
 "At this time, please allow the family their privacy."